lmitchell33/commute-assistant/README.md

 3. **Create a .env file**

-Create a `.env` in the `/commute-assistant` directory with the following contents:
+Create a `.env` in the `/commute-assistant` directory with the following **required** contents:

 - `GMAIL_ADDRESS=`
 - `GOOGLE_APP_PASSWORD=`

+Thsee are optional values you may also include in the .env file:

 - `PHONE_NUMBER=`
 - `GOOGLE_API_KEY=`
 - `HOME_ADDRESS=`